mageprince/magento2-FAQ/README.md

 # Magento 2 FAQ

-This module adds an easy way to use FAQ section to your Magento store with jQuery Accordion.
-In this module, admin can add and update FAQ.
-Admin can also create FAQ group with group icon.
-Admin can add widgets, blocks, images etc. in FAQ answer with wyswing editor.
+This module adds an easy and efficient way to integrate a comprehensive FAQ section into your Magento store using a jQuery Accordion layout.
+It allows the admin to create and manage FAQs and organize them into groups, each with its own icon for better visual distinction.
+With a rich WYSIWYG editor, admins can enhance FAQ answers by adding widgets, static blocks, images, and more.
+The module streamlines customer support by making key information easily accessible in a user-friendly and interactive format.

-# New Features
+# Features

-- Show all FAQ on CMS page and static block
-- Show FAQ by group on CMS page and static block
+- Display all FAQs or FAQs by group on CMS pages and static blocks
-- Load FAQ by ajax on group selection on the frontend
+- Enable AJAX-based FAQ loading on group selection for a seamless frontend experience
+- Define a custom URL for the FAQ page
+- Full GraphQL support to retrieve all FAQs, FAQs by group ID, and FAQ groups
+- Create and manage FAQ groups (categories) with editing capabilities
+- Provide detailed FAQ answers using a rich WYSIWYG editor
+- Assign store view visibility to individual FAQs and FAQ groups
-- Custom FAQ URL
+- Restrict FAQ and group visibility by customer group
+- Organize FAQs into groups for better navigation and user experience
+- Lightweight and easy-to-install extension with no impact on site performance
+- Supports multistore environments
-- Add FAQ anywhere by widget
+- Add custom icons to FAQ groups
-- GraphQL support
+- Support for inserting images, static blocks, and widgets in FAQ answers
+- Support for collapse/expand view toggle on the FAQ page

 <b>Check full description and user guid on <a href="https://commercemarketplace.adobe.com/mageprince-module-faq.html">Magento Marketplace</a></b>